mekza/algoliasearch-client-readme-generator/include/templates/README.md

 Our JavaScript library is [UMD](https://github.com/umdjs/umd) compatible, you can use it with any module loader.

-When not using any module loader, it will export an `alogliasearch` method in the `window` object.
+When not using any module loader, it will export an `algoliasearch` method in the `window` object.

 If you are using the V2 of our JavaScript client and want to upgrade, please read [our migration guide](https://github.com/algolia/algoliasearch-client-js/wiki/Migration-guide-from-2.x.x-to-3.x.x).
 <% end -%>